 - Tel: 020 8546 7711

-The show may come away in one blob, or in several pieces.
-It is sticky, jelly-like and pink in colour because it’s blood-stained, but you shouldn't lose a lot of blood.
+The show may come away in one lump, or in several pieces.
+It is sticky, jelly-like and pink in colour as it is blood-stained.
 You may lose a small amount of blood, mixed with mucus.
-If you’re losing more blood, it may be a sign that something is wrong, so telephone your hospital or midwife straight away.
+If you are losing more blood, like a period, it may be a sign that something is wrong, so telephone the hospital or your midwife straight away.
 Labour may start quite quickly after the show, or it may take a few days.
-Some women do not notice the show come away.
+You may still go into labour without having had a show.